mardare/rishiri/clearing/chapters-phyton/readme.md

 Perl encourages one liners
 Pythons makes one liners almost impossible

-Perl allows for type inference by syntax: @foobar, %foobar or $foobar
+Perl allows for type readability by syntax: @foobar, %foobar or $foobar

 Python: output is TypeError: can only concatenate str (not "int") to str
 ```